 When foraging for any of these mushrooms, it’s best to have an identification guide with you if you are a newbie.
 Alternatively, take a mushroom identification picture app that will do the job for you as many edible species have poisonous or toxic look-alikes.
 In any case, if you are not totally sure, it’s best not to collect or consume the mushroom.
 This avoids the risk of eating a poisonous look-alike that may even lead to death in extreme cases.

 Once you are sure of the type, you will need the following basics to collect your mushrooms: a mesh bag or basket, a small knife, a cleaning brush, and a map of the place you will explore if it’s your first time in the area.
-If you plan to dedicate several hours to go mushroom hunting, you will also need to pack water and snacks so you don’t get hungry or thirsty.
-The mushrooms that grow above the ground and around the roots of the trees can be collected manually by their roots.
-The other types that grow or infest tree parts over the ground can be harvested using a small paring knife.
+If you plan to dedicate several hours to go mushroom hunting, you will also need to pack water and snacks, so you don’t get hungry or thirsty.
+Collect the mushrooms that grow above the ground (and around the roots of the trees) manually by their roots.
+Harvest the other types (that grow or infest tree parts over the ground) using a small paring knife.

 According to experts, the best time to forage for mushrooms is after it has rained.
 Also, look during the peak growing season which is late summer or early fall for most edible species.

 Note: some mushrooms are nearly extinct or on the list of endangered species.
 It may, therefore, be illegal to harvest them in the wild or only possible after obtaining a permit first.
-You need to check to see if there are any mushroom foraging regulations covering the area you wish to visit to determine which species can be freely harvested or not.
+You need to check to see if there are any mushroom foraging regulations covering the area you wish to visit.
+This will determine which species can be freely harvested or not.